-- A. the track is abandoned as designated in the District's route plan, - B. there is a police officer, railroad official or a traffic-control signal directing the traffic to proceed, or - C. the crossing is on a freeway or limited-access highway if a clearly-visible signal, crossing arm, or other automatic barrier is not activated.
+- A. the track is abandoned as designated in the District's route plan, - B. a police officer or railroad official is directing the traffic to continue - C. the crossing is on a freeway or limited-access highway if a visible signal, crossing arm, or other automatic barrier is not activated.